openhab/openhab-docs/configuration/items.md

 ## Item Definition and Syntax

-Items are defined in the following syntax.
+Items are defined using the following syntax.
 The parts of an Item must be defined in this order.
-Besides the `itemtype` and `itemname` all parts are optional.
+The `itemtype` and `itemname` fields are mandatory.
+All other fields are optional.

 ```xtend
 itemtype itemname "labeltext" <iconname> (group1, group2, ...) ["tag1", "tag2", ...] {bindingconfig}